vbrabandt2005/vbrabandt2005.github.io/_posts/2024-05-14-long-story-of-my-fathers-macbook-pro.md

 Despite the hardware hiccups, this trusty MacBook Pro has served me well.
 With a fresh Linux install and a focus on open-source options, it's ready for a new chapter, even if the display drivers remain a work in progress.

+Oh um Linux still doesn't have proper drivers for the built-in webcam, I know there's an experimental driver out there, but honestly I don't really care for it much (plus knowing my webcam is not working, helps with my paranoia).

 ### Gaming stuff on Linux (WIP)

 - **Linux kernel 6.8.9 + Mesa 24.0.7**